-Employment Generation including through SME Financing/Microfinance Investments or projects related to providing employment generation, including: Loans to MSMEs as defined by the Government of India.
-Further, such MSMEs should be engaged in the manufacture or production of goods, in any manner, pertaining to any industry specified in the First Schedule to the Industries (Development and Regulation) Act, 1951 or engaged in providing or rendering of any service or services, Purchase or investments in secondary credit portfolios from other financial institutions with underlying loans originating from MSME and/or microfinancing transactions as defined in this section or otherwise fulfilling one of the eligibility criteria listed in this Framework.
-8 DECENT WORK AND ECONOMIC GROWTH 9 NOUSTEX.
-NNOVATION 9 AND INFRASTRUCTURE Food Security Investments or projects related to Investment in infrastructure and facilities such as warehouses to provide adequate storage, improve food conservation or improve connectivity in the food chain to avoid food losses Key contribution to SDGs: Socioeconomic Advancement and Empowerment Investments or projects related to enabling socioeconomic advancement and empowerment, including: • Lending to the agriculture sector shall include Farm Credit (short term crop loans and medium/long term credit to farmers), and ancillary activities as set out in Table 1 in the Appendix A, Key contribution to SDGs:
+Employment Generation including through SME Financing/Microfinance

+Investments or projects related to providing employment generation, including:

+- Loans to MSMEs as defined by the Government of India.
+Further, such MSMEs should be engaged in the manufacture or production of goods, in any manner, pertaining to any industry specified in the First Schedule to the Industries (Development and Regulation) Act, 1951 or engaged in providing or rendering of any service or services, - Purchase or investments in secondary credit portfolios from other financial institutions with underlying loans originating from MSME and/or microfinancing transactions as defined in this section or otherwise fulfilling one of the eligibility criteria listed in this Framework.

+Food Security

+Investments or projects related to Investment in infrastructure and facilities such as warehouses to provide adequate storage, improve food conservation or improve connectivity in the food chain to avoid food losses

+Socioeconomic Advancement and Empowerment

+Investments or projects related to enabling socioeconomic advancement and empowerment, including:

+Lending to the agriculture sector shall include Farm Credit (short term crop loans and medium/long term credit to farmers), and ancillary activities as set out in Table 1 in the Appendix A,